 Ray Herring is the current Regional Director of Athletics Development at the University of Notre Dame.
-Over his career there, he has raised over almost $100M to support different initiatives, capital projects, and endowments for the University.
+Over his career there, he has raised over $125M to support different initiatives, capital projects, and endowments for the University.
 Herring is in the Space Coast Sports Hall of Fame and is a Melbourne, FL native who attended Holy Trinity Episcopal Academy.

 At Holy Trinity, he accomplished being a four time all-state football player, and received a full scholarship to play for the Fighting Irish in South Bend.
 He has two undergraduate degrees from Notre Dame - computer applications programming & sociology, and an MBA in management from Florida Institute of Technology.
 He is also a graduate of the prestigious Sports Management Institute executive program.